penggbinn/Inventory-Opt-LLM/Prompting/TestCase1-ZS.md

 - current inventory is high
 - safety stock is low

 Will the company experience over-stocking, under-stocking or stock-out?
+Provide the most probable answer.

 ## Expected Answer
 - A mix of over-stocking and stock-out with over-stocking being the most probable outcome.